behu-kea/first-semester-java/topics/03 - programflow/array.md

 Figure out what this method does **without running it!**

-- For each line make a comment that describes these things:
+- For each line make a comment that describes these things: You can read more about describing your programs [here](https://github.com/hackyourfuturebelgium/welcome-to-js/tree/master/describing-programs)

   ```
   // what code is written in line of the program?